 NCLAT sets aside CAIT plea against CCI nod to Flipkart's acquisition by Walmart

-(Eds: Adding details ) New Delhi, Mar 12 (PTI) The National Company Law Appellate Tribunal (NCLAT) on Thursday dismissed a petition filed by traders' body CAIT against CCI nod to Walmart's USD 16-billion acquisition of Flipkart.
-A two-member bench of the appellate tribunal headed by Justice S J Mukhopadhaya said CAIT failed to establish its allegations against CCI granting approval for Walmart-Flipkart deal.
+The National Company Law Appellate Tribunal (NCLAT) on Thursday dismissed a petition filed by traders' body CAIT against CCI approval to Walmart's USD 16-billion acquisition of Flipkart.
+A two-member bench of the appellate tribunal headed by Justice S J Mukhopadhaya said CAIT failed to establish its allegations against the Competition Commission of India (CCI) order granting approval for Walmart-Flipkart deal.

-NCLAT also said Flipkart was not even made party by CAIT in its plea.
-"We find no merit in it, accordingly the appeal is dismissed," said NCLAT, upholding the CCI nod to the deal.
+The appellate tribunal observed that CCI "specifically and rightly" came to a finding, in absence of any evidence on record, that the proposed combination is not resulting in elimination of any major player in the relevant market.
+The NCLAT also observed that CAIT had failed to show that any major player in the relevant market will be eliminated due to combination of Walmart and Flipkart.

-The appellate tribunal also observed that the deal would add value to the Flipkart platform.
-The Competition Commission of India (CCI) on August 8, 2018 had said it has approved US retail giant Walmart's acquisition of Flipkart.
+It also pointed out that Flipkart was not even made party by CAIT in its plea.
+"At this stage it is to be noted that though the allegation has been made against Flipkart but Flipkart has not been impleaded as a party to the appeal.
+In such circumstances no specific finding can be given against Flipkart in the present appeal," said NCLAT.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)